RohitChandupatla/Habit-Reminder/README.md

 - 44691-02 Graduate Directed Project
 - Spring 2021

-## Request for Proposal
+## Request For Proposal
-RFP of our project can be seen [here](https://github.com/NaveenTanuku/HabitReminder/blob/main/rfp.md).
+RFP of our project can be seen [HERE](https://github.com/NaveenTanuku/HabitReminder/blob/main/rfp.md).